JakobSkouPedersenLab/dreams/README.md

 ### Usage

-After installation, follow these steps at the start of each R session:
+After installation, set the environment at the start of each R session:

-1.  **Set the Correct Environment**: Use `reticulate` to set the Python environment.
+1.  **Set the Correct Environment**:

     ``` r
     reticulate::use_condaenv("<ENVIRONMENT_NAME>", required = TRUE)